-The simplest way is by air and you can fly to one of three airports of Dordogne.
+The simplest way is by air and you can fly to one of three airports in Dordogne.
 These are Bergerac (Ryanair, British Airways), Bordeaux which is 90 minutes from Périgueux (British Airways, Aerlingus, Ryan Air, Easy Jet), and Brive la Gaillarde, an hour from Périgueux (Ryan Air).
 It is also possible to go to Dordogne by train from London St Pancras to Périgueux (change in Paris and Limoges).
 For more information, check Voyages SNCF (0844 848 5848; voyages-sncf.com).

 Hiring a car is a realistic way to cover longer distances and get around quickly.
-It is to be noted that public transport is slow, limited and nonexistent in many parts of the rural Dordogne.
+It is to be noted that public transport is slow, limited, and nonexistent in many parts of the rural Dordogne.
 There are hundreds of kilometres of cycling routes along the quiet country roads of this deeply rural region.
 Riverside cycling tracks are naturally flat and scenic, though the climbs up to hilltop bastides (fortified villages) can be grueling.
 Dordogne is a pristine walking country.
 The local tourist offices have plenty of information on local walks suitable for all ages and abilities, of many are family-friendly.
 It is also possible to explore Dordogne by boat.
 La Roque-Gageac is the main base for seasonal boat trips along the Dordogne River aboard a traditional gabarre, flat-bottomed wooden, riverboat.

 When to Go

 April to October is the best.
 Spring in Dordogne brings out warmth, bags of fresh market produce, and beautiful flowers.
 Summer gets hot and busy with crowds peaking in August when the French holiday-makers arrive.
 The shoulder season of September or October is better when the crowds and the searing heat mellow down.
-The grape harvesting also begins at that time.
+Grape harvesting also begins at that time.
 Food lovers should opt for the black truffle season from December to March.

 Where to Go

 It is difficult to pin down a single place or thing to do in Dordogne in Europe.
 This department has some of the world’s most brilliant prehistoric art, and fine French food.
-The Grotte de Lascaux in the Vézère Valley the single biggest unmissable sight no one should miss and foodies should not miss the market town of Sarlat-la-Canéda to the south.
+The Grotte de Lascaux in the Vézère Valley is the single biggest unmissable sight no one should miss and foodies should not miss the market town of Sarlat-la-Canéda to the south.
 The old Roman town of Périgueux north is another gastronomic delight and makes a wonderful base for exploring spring in Dordogne.

 Attractions of Dordogne

 - Brantôme – A romantic village located 30 minutes west of Sorges, Brantôme is called the “Venice of Périgord”.
 Though this is a tall claim to fame, it is an impossibly pretty village.
-The best way to enjoy its beauty is by boating beneath the stone arches of its angled bridge traversing river and adjacent canal, or meandering cobblestones polished smooth by centuries of pilgrims following the way of Saint James through Brantôme to Santiago in Spain.
+The best way to enjoy its beauty is by boating beneath the stone arches of its angled bridge traversing the river and adjacent canal, or through meandering, cobblestones polished smooth by centuries of pilgrims following the way of Saint James through Brantôme to Santiago in Spain.
 Its vast abbey was founded by Charlemagne in 769 and there are eighth-century cave dwellings, hollowed out by monks, in the cliffs behind.

 - Sarlat-la-Canéda – This town is prettiest after sunset when vintage gas lamps light up the medieval streets of Sarlat-la-Canéda.
-It is a photogenic town and for the most beautiful spots, follow the rue de la Liberté from the cathedral on place du Peyrou to the gracious central square, place de la Liberté, framed with elegant mansions, the town hall and cafe terraces.
+It is a photogenic town and for the most beautiful spots, follow the rue de la Liberté from the cathedral on Place du Peyrou to the gracious central square, place de la Liberté, framed with elegant mansions, the town hall, and cafe terraces.
 Its famous food market located in the Gothic church of Sainte Marie bursts into action every morning at 8.30 AM on place de la Liberté’s northern end.
-Go up the lift inside for a 360-degree panorama of ginger-red rooftops and countryside beyond.
+Go up the lift inside for a 360-degree panorama of ginger-red rooftops and the countryside beyond.

 - Grotte de Lascaux – The obvious star attraction of Dordogne, Grotte de Lascaux has an extraordinary tale behind its discovery.
 In 1940, a couple of teenage boys stumbled upon this monumental work of prehistoric rock art (lascaux.culture.fr), buried in the Vézère Valley and eight years later the cave was opened to visitors.
-By 1960 up to 2,000 people, a day was entering it when the first deadly stains of green algae appeared on the walls.
+By 1960 up to 2,000 people, a day were entering it when the first deadly stains of green algae appeared on the walls.
 Three years later, the original grotto was shut and Lascaux II, the replica, opened in 1983.
 The gallery filled with copies of the original pre-historic art blazed across the rock by man 17,000 years ago was a fantastic idea and visits can be done by guided tours.

 - La Roque-Gageac – This is perhaps one of Dordogne’s most beautiful villages.
 Located on the Dordogne River, the sheer golden cliffs sheltering a 12th-century troglodyte fort are awe-inspiring.
 Traditional barges called gabarres used for transporting barrels of wine and salt downstream in the 19th century, ply the water for the tourists.